Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

     .. literalinclude:: ../examples/colours/07entryscalemod.py

-Now that the rgba has been almost finalised as a standalone application we can develop the hsv as a standalone application along generally similar lines.
+Now that the rgba has been almost finalised develop the hsv along generally similar lines.
 Many of the calling functions should stay similar, so it is relatively straightforward to import and leave the application uncluttered.
 That's the theory at least.